javalib-team/sawja/jvmti/heap_inspector/README.md

 This is used to know precisely the objects and fields early initialized by the *JVM*.
 It is a C library which uses *JVMTI* and can be loaded in the JVM during the execution of an analysed program.
-The analyzed program is important because, it has been observe that the virtual machine initialization is dependant of this program (even if no line of this program have been run at the inspection time).
+The analyzed program is important because, it has been observed that the virtual machine initialization is dependent on this program (even if no lines of this program have been run at the inspection time).

-The result are dumped into a text file using a precise format which can be then used by other programs.
+Results are dumped into a text file using a precise format which can be then used by other programs.

 How to compile